How to Keep Your Cat Out of Trouble

 A front-loading washer or dryer is very tempting to a kitty, but don’t think they won’t hesitate to jump up on a top-loading washer and dive right in.
 They will do it.

-Of course it is a good idea to leave the washer and dryer doors closed when not it use.
-It is also a good idea to be very watchful when loading or emptying either, and to double-check before closing the door.
+Of course it is a good idea to leave the washer and dryer doors closed when not in use.
+It is also a good idea to be very watchful when loading or emptying either appliance, and to be sure to double-check before closing the door.

 Cats will chew on houseplants.
 There are hypotheses as to why: